justland/just-web/README.md

 # just-web

-`@just-web` is plugin-based application framework.
+`@just-web` is a plugin-based application framework.

 As a good framework, it defers making decisions as much as possible.
 Meaning you have the freedom to choose your tech stacks or even changing them as the landscape of web development changes.